asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 You can visit the TriggerMesh documentation for the [Kafka source](https://docs.triggermesh.io/sources/kafka/), [HTTP Poller source](https://docs.triggermesh.io/sources/httppoller/), and [Google Pub/Sub source](https://docs.triggermesh.io/sources/googlecloudpubsub/) for more information on parameters and usage.

 We can now execute these `tmctl` commands to create the TriggerMesh components.
-You can either copy/paste them into your terminal, or run the generated script e.g.:
+You can either copy/paste them into your terminal or run the generated script:

 ```sh
 sh tmctl.sh